jhmcstanton/jhmcstanton.github.io/posts/blog/2020-11-24-dependent-units.markdown

 speed length time = time / length
 ```

-Clearly, this overly simplified, but these things happen in larger functions and
+Clearly this is overly simplified, but these things happen in larger functions and
 code bases (at least to me).
 A common fix for this is to create new types for
-all the types your code base works in (even Java uses this approach).
+all the types your code base works in - even Java programmers uses this approach.

 ```haskell
 newtype Length a = Length { unlength :: a }